OSCAR GIL

 This course is an overview of psychological perspectives and research on gender.
 Topics will include theoretical perspectives on gender, psychological research methods used to study gender, sex-related differences and comparisons, and the influence of gender in areas such as relationships, communications, health, and work.

 This course introduces students to social justice theories and the historical and contemporary responses to inequality and injustice.
-The role of imbalances of power in society, social movements, culture, politics and institutions will be discussed.
-The course also explores a broad range of issues including notions of inequality based on race, class, gender, sexuality and issues related to environmental and criminal justice and human rights.
+The role of imbalances of power in society, social movements, culture, politics, and institutions will be discussed.
+This course also explores a broad range of issues related to environmental and criminal justice and human rights.
 Diverse theories and practical applications of social justice and social movements that have been made over time to remedy social injustice will be examined.

 Sociology 101: Introduction to Sociology | Dr. Sergio Soto